William Scamp: Malta

 Scamp arrived on Malta in 1841 along with Captain R. E. Brandreth, in order to draw up a report on Malta's dockyard facilities.
 This was to be a short visit, but Scamp ended up working on the island for three years.
 Scamp's stay in Malta had significant impact on the island's architectural scene, since he introduced a new form of British colonial architecture which challenged the existing Baroque-inspired traditions which originated from the Hospitaller era.

 Scamp decided that the ideal location of the new No. 1 Dock would be in Cospicua, in what is now known as Dockyard Creek.
 The city's residents were against this plan and protested to the Governor, but works proceeded nonetheless, beginning on 28 June 1844 with the dock being opened on 5 September 1848.
 Scamp also designed ancillary buildings to the dockyard, some of which were destroyed in World War II.
 The Royal Naval Bakery in Birgu had been designed by Brandreth, but Scamp made substantial modifications to the plans and the building was constructed on the site of a former galley arsenal between 1842 and 1845.
 The building was the largest naval bakery located outside of Britain itself, and cast iron was used in its construction, possibly the first time such a building material was used in Malta.
 Today, the bakery houses the Malta Maritime Museum.

 Soon after their arrival in Malta, Scamp and Brandreth were approached by the Building Committee of St Paul's Pro-Cathedral in Valletta to assess structural deficiencies in the building which was then under construction.
 The cathedral had originally been designed by Richard Lankesheer, and construction had commenced in 1839 before being suspended in 1841 due to structural problems.
 Lankesheer died suddenly in March 1841, and his death might have been suicide.
 Scamp oversaw the stabilization works in 1841–42 and the construction of the rest of the cathedral, which was completed in 1844.
 He made a number of substantial changes to the cathedral's original plans in the process, with his most notable contribution being the design of the bell tower and shifting its position to make it a free-standing structure.
 The bell tower of the cathedral forms a prominent part of Valletta's skyline.
 Scamp also designed the cathedral's interior, and he seems to have been inspired by Nicholas Hawksmoor's St Mary Woolnoth church in London.
 Scamp's intended location for the high altar was altered in accordance with the wishes of Bishop George Tomlinson, although later alterations in the 20th century resulted in a redesign according to Scamp's plans.

 Scamp returned to Malta a number of times later on in his career, assisting in extending the Grand Harbour to Il-Menqa in 1860.
-He was also a consultant in the construction of the Valletta covered market hall and the Mount Carmel Hospital.
+He was also a consultant in the construction of the Valletta covered market hall and the Asylum for the Insane in Attard.